thinkful-ei-jaguar/Blade-bookmarks-app/README.md

 it will display at the top of the app.

 6.)
-I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection
+I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection.

 /** You sure can and it actually works cleanly.
 Unfortunately it does not sort them in order of ratings, which would be cool but I probably won't have time for.